microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/securescores-list.md

 ## Response

-If successful, this method returns a `200 OK` response code and a **secureScores** object in the response body.
+If successful, this method returns a `200 OK` response code and collection of **secureScores** objects in the response body.

 ## Example